abergs/docs-playground/src/guide/errors.md

 ### How do I see errors on the client side?

 Please take a look at our front end examples.
-Our Javascript functions return a object containing either a token or a error `{ token: string, error: ProblemDetails}`.
+Passwordless.dev JavaScript functions return a object containing either a token or an error: `{ token: string, error: ProblemDetails}`.

 ```ts
 const { token, error } = p.signinWithDiscoverable();